- Trend 1: The Maturation of Influencer Marketing and the Focus on ROI

 Trend 2: The Continued Rise of Micro and Nano Influencers for Targeted Engagement

 Bigger doesn’t always mean better, particularly for small to medium businesses with modest budgets and specific target audiences.
-Micro influencers (those with under 100,000 followers) and nano influencers (those with under 10,000 followers) are continuing to outperform even the most famous influencers when it comes to tangible performance metrics.
+Micro influencers (those with under 100,000 followers) and nano influencers (those with under 10,000 followers) are continuing to outperform even the most famous influencers when it comes to tangible performance metrics, including the mid-tier segment in between.
 This is especially the case in the beauty, fashion, food, and wellness industries.

 These smaller creators often have hyper-engaged communities that brands can benefit from.
 Their followers trust their recommendations, and due to their smaller audience, influencers are able to engage one-on-one with many of their audience to create an authentic, two-way relationship.